TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-intuneroles-selfhelp-accessdenied.md

 ## **Recommended steps**

 Ensure you have an Intune or EMS license assigned to the administrator's user account if they are a member of an Intune Custom Role.
-You can assign licenses to  in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All users) or the [Office 365 Admin Center](https://portal.office.com/adminportal/home#/homepage).
+You can assign licenses in the [Azure Portal](https://portal.azure.com/#blade/Microsoft_AAD_IAM/UserManagementMenuBlade/All users) or the [Office 365 Admin Center](https://portal.office.com/adminportal/home#/homepage).
 Review the user licensing documentation for the [Azure Portal here](https://docs.microsoft.com/azure/active-directory/license-users-groups) or [here for the Office 365 Admin Center](https://docs.microsoft.com/intune/licenses-assign).